khuedoan/homelab/docs/installation/production/external-resources.md

     - [Host your own ZeroTier](https://docs.zerotier.com/self-hosting/introduction)
     - [Tailscale](https://tailscale.com) (closed source, but you can use [Headscale](https://github.com/juanfont/headscale) to host your own Tailscale control server)
     - [Netmaker](https://www.netmaker.org) (there's no hosted version, you'll need to host your own server)
-    - Wireguard server (requires port-forwarding)
+    - Wireguard server (requires port forwarding)
 <!-- - Minio and S3 Glacier: any S3 compatible object storage, such as Backblaze B2, Minio... -->